Skip to main content

 $type = $property->type;

-$visibility = $property->visibility; // 'public', 'protected', or 'private'
+$visibility = $property->visibility; // 'public', 'protected', 'private'

-// All public methods and properties
+// Lists of public methods and properties

 $publicMethods = $classResult->publicMethods();